-- Discovery of devices in a VRF environment is not supported.
+- Discovery of devices in a VRF environment isn't supported.

 - Address Manager will discover only the Layer 3 information found in IP addresses, MAC addresses, and networks/subnets.

-- IPv6 discovery is not supported.
+- IPv6 discovery isn't supported.
 However, IPv4 discovery on an IPv6 enabled device is functional.